Ash28ish/blogging/README.md

 application up and running.

 Application has following functionalities
-:User authentication using Devise
+1.User authentication using Devise
-:Create Show Edit Delete your blogs
+2.Create Show Edit Delete your blogs
-:View Others' Blogs
+3.View Others' Blogs
-:Write Comments on Blogs
+4.Write Comments on Blogs